-The Effect date is the date the claim becomes payable.
+The Effect date is the day after the claim period end date and is when the claim becomes payable.
 Claims for the Priority Wage Subsidy are claimed quarterly in arrears.

 The first Effect date corresponds to the later of: three months from commencement as recorded on the Training Contract or the completion of the waiting period.
 Effect dates thereafter are three calendar months from the date of the previous Effect date.